ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Low latency in this context refers to a pipeline latency that does not impact the overall system latency of the BPI.

-**[R102]** BPI service orchestration utilized in a BPI MUST be scalable and highly available
+**[R102]** BPI service orchestration utilized in a BPI MUST be scalable and highly available.

 This requirement ensures that overall system latency is not impacted when volume meaningfully and rapidly changes.

 ## 5.3 BPI Communication

 The BPI Communication capability is a foundational element of any BPI in order to facilitate complex workflows in workgroups.
-Therefore, it is supposed to meet the semantically demanding workflow communication and workflow orchestration requirements between BPI User as well as the complex and highly asynchronous nature of BPI transactions originating from such workflows.
+Therefore, it is supposed to meet
+* the semantically demanding workflow communication and workflow orchestration requirements between BPI Users, and
+* the complex and highly asynchronous nature of BPI transactions originating from such workflows.

 This leads to the following core capability requirements:

 **[R103]** BPI communication protocols MUST be message-based.